Getting Dicey with Critical Role

 Mar 2022Vox Machina polyset: TaryonPolymer polyset in the DHD Avalore mould, d20 with character logoCritical Role merch store

-MSRP: initially $15.99, now $19.99
+MSRP: initially $15.99, later $19.99

 Mar 2022Mighty Nein polysets: Caduceus, Mollymauk, YashaPolymer polysets in different designs in the DHD Avalore mould, d20 with character logoCritical Role merch store